Atlas Timestamping

 | Bitcoin Anchoring | Bitcoin PoW (trust-minimized) | ~1 hour (block confirmation) | Legislation documents, critical governance events, dispute resolution, long-term archival proof. |

 The two mechanisms are complementary.
 Peer witnessing provides fast, in-network timestamps for everyday operations.
-Bitcoin anchoring provides an immutable external anchor for envelopes where the stakes justify the latency — governance documents, trust cycle boundaries, and any envelope where future disputes may require proof that no Atlas participant can revoke.
+Bitcoin anchoring provides an immutable external anchor for envelopes where the stakes justify the latency — governance documents, snapshot anchor points, and any envelope where future disputes may require proof that no Atlas participant can revoke.

 Liveness Challenges